 Before starting a doctorate at Oxford University, I studied the M.A. in Law and Diplomacy at the Fletcher School, Tufts University, and a B.A.
 In International Relations at the University of Dresden.
 In-between degrees, I worked for the United Nations High Commissioner for Refugees (UNHCR) and the Norwegian Refugee Council (NRC) in Panama.
 Furthermore, I coordinated the canvassing campaign of the Social Democratic Party (SPD) in the federal elections 2014 and worked as chief of staff of a member of the German Bundestag.

-When I don’t do research on norm contestation, I like to travel, read, discuss politics and spend time with my husband and daughter.
+When I don’t do research on norm contestation, I like to travel, read, run, discuss politics and spend time with my husband and two kids.